Intsights/sergeant/docs/worker/config/starvation.md

-# Worker Config - starvation
+# starvation

-The `starvation` parameter controls the starvation logic of the worker.
-Starvation is considered as a situation where the worker is trying to pull tasks from the queue without success.
-It can happen in multiple situations.
-First, it can happen when there are no tasks left in the queue.
-Second, it can happen when other workers are faster in pulling tasks from the queue and the current worker is redundant.
-Third, it can happen when the worker has connectivity issues.
-It can probably happen in more cases.
-The idea of starvation is to detect when the worker is running when it can do nothing regarding its purpose.
+The starvation logic of the worker is controlled by the starvation parameter.
+When a worker tries to pull tasks from the queue but fails, he or she is considered to be starving.
+It can happen in a number of circumstances.
+First of all, the task queue may be empty.
+Second, it can occur when other workers pull tasks from the queue faster than the current worker.
+Third, the worker might be experiencing connectivity problems.
+There are probably more cases of this.
+Starvation is the concept of running a worker when it can do nothing related to its purpose.

 ## Definition